 Yet, we have a worse problem than faltering mental faculties when it comes to politicians.
 Among those who seek power, we find the ones who should never, ever be granted any power.

-Narcissism is much talked about, but few seem to understand its implications.
-What are the actual consequences?
-And narcissism in politics is what Iβll talk to you about another time.
+Narcissism is much talked about, but few seem to understand what it actually is.
+Or how dangerous it is.
+And narcissism in politics is what Iâll talk to you about another time.

 Thanks for reading!